 Debt instruments included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
 Fair value movements are recognized in the other comprehensive income (OCI).
 However, the Group recognizes interest income, impairment losses and reversals and foreign exchange gain or loss in the Consolidated Statement of Profit and Loss.
-On derecognized in OCI is reclassified from the equity to the Consolidated Statement of Profit and Loss.
+On derecognizion of the asset, cumulative gain or loss previously recognized in OCI is reclassified from the equity to the Consolidated Statement of Profit and Loss.
 Interest earned whilst holding FVTOCI debt instrument is reported as interest income using the EIR method.